phetw/tagver/README.md

 1.1.18
 ```

+### --branch option

+Remote branch used to compare local changes against.
+Cannot tag unless remote and local repositories are in sync.
+Defaults to the default remote branch, usually master.

+### --include-prerelease option

+Include prerelease versions, when getting tags.
+This automatically gets set to true when bumping pre versions.

 ### --no-git-tag option

 Prevents tagver from creating a git tag.
 This will also prevent any publishing of tags.